2011 South Bend mayoral election: Republican primary

 Also running in the Republican primary was William F. "Bill" Davis, a self-proclaimed "independent" who had challenged mayor Luecke for the Democratic nomination in the previous election.
 He had also run for other offices in the past, with his most recent campaign having been a 2008 St. Joseph County Commissioner's election in which he had received 40% of the vote.
 Davis was described by local reporter Ralph Heibutzki as the "least conventional" candidate in either party's primary.
 He received media attention for his troublesome history, which included periods in which he had stayed in prisons and in mental hospitals.
 Davis argued that his history was less relevant than the platform on which he was running.
 His platform was focused on revitalizing neighborhoods, which he argued was critical to improving the economic fortunes of the city.
 He declared that, as mayor, he would have made it less difficult to purchase vacant houses for public use.

 Additionally running was Wilson R. Taylor II, also known as Will Taylor.
 Like the other Republican candidates, Taylor also made vacant properties a focal point of his candidacy.
 Taylor's career was as a real estate investor who flipped properties.
 He declared that the city had been too aggressive in demolishing vacant homes.
 At the time of the campaign, he was even suing the city's code enforcement department for not permitting him to repair a condemned property.
 Taylor promised to make overhauling the code enforcement department a priority.
 He declared that he would not change most other city departments, as he believed them to be efficiently functioning.
 Taylor also promised to make anti-drug efforts a priority.

 The South Bend Tribune, which prior to 2011, had never endorsed in mayoral primaries, gave their endorsement in the Republican primary to Curry.

-Result
+Results

 The turnout in the Republican primary was, at the time, the lowest Republican primary turnout in modern South Bend mayoral election history.